 - Don’t forget to include any preparation instructions the receiver will need.

 A flavored coffee mix is perfect for the coffee lover and can be accessorized with a mug for home, a thermal travel cup, and a package of biscotti or stroopwafels for dunking.
-Try this Mocha mix.
+Try this mocha mix.

 For tea-drinkers, gift this chai tea mix along with a tea cup and saucer, a tea cup cover to let tea steep, a tea ball and a tea towel.
-Maybe even some individual packages of shortbread cookies.
+Maybe add some individual packages of shortbread cookies.
 For those on the go, a thermal travel cup would be nice paired with a tea mix as well.
 You might even whip up a loaf of quick bread to complete tea time.
 Try this lemon poppy seed bread or this seasonal cranberry orange bread.

 Or, you can give a homemade hot cocoa mix.

 Homemade gift baskets can also be a great way to embellish a small gift.
 If you have a wine lover on your list, you could get them a nice wine bottle opener.
-Then pair it with, mulled wine mix, an inexpensive bottle of a favorite wine, a pair of wine glasses,and a fancy wine bottle stopper.
+Then pair it with, mulled wine mix, an inexpensive bottle of a favorite wine, a pair of wine glasses and a fancy wine bottle stopper.

 Yummy hot chocolate mix can be put in a cellophane bag and paired with a big mug.
 Add another bag full of mini marshmallows and perhaps a few individually wrapped chocolate candies or a couple of pretty candy canes they can use a stir sticks.